matt-d-brown/vuemerang/docs/components/input.md

 The input can have icons.
 Use the property `icon`.
 You can also also manipulate the icon's position with the property `icon-after`.

 ::: tip
-Vuemerang uses the **Google Material Icons** font library.
-For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
+Vuemerang uses the **Eva Icons** font library by default.
+For a list of all available icons, visit the official [Eva Icons page](https://akveo.github.io/eva-icons/).
+Other icon libraries can be used by providing the class for the respective pack in the icon-pack property. ex.
+FA4 uses fa or fas, FA5 uses fas, far, or fal.

-FontAwesome and other fonts library are supported.
-Simply use the `icon-pack` with `fa` or `fas`.
-You still need to include the Font Awesome icons in your project.

 :::

 <vuecode md>